Welcome from Rabbi Goldsmith

 Rabbi Mina received her rabbinic ordination and M.A. from the Conservative Movement’s flagship school, The Jewish Theological Seminary of America, in 1998.
 Prior to that, she earned her Master of Hebrew Letters in 1994 and her B.A. in 1993 from the American Jewish University in Los Angeles.
 In June 2013 Rabbi Mina completed a certificate program called the Rabbinic Management Institute at the American Jewish University, designed to enhance leadership skills and aspects of non-profit management critical to the success of rabbis in 21st century America.

 Before assuming the pulpit in Birmingham, Rabbi Mina had previously served in two congregations in Florida.
 She first served as the Associate Rabbi at Beth Shalom Congregation in Jacksonville and then as the Associate Rabbi at Temple Beth Sholom in Sarasota.
 In each community she was deeply involved in the educational programs of the synagogue, helping to enhance the vitality of the religious schools, creating well-attended adult classes and family learning services, and developing a series of self-guided Jewish tours of local attractions such as zoos, Botanical Gardens, and science museums.
-She looks forward to bringing some of those programs to CBE.
+She hopes to bring some of those programs to CBE.

 While in Florida, Rabbi Mina served as the President of the Sarasota-Manatee Rabbinical Association.
 In Birmingham she was involved in the broader community and served for over three years as the Jewish representative for the University of Alabama at Birmingham (UAB) Campus Ministry Association.
 A prayer written by her appeared in Rabbi Nina Beth Cardin’s book Tears of Sorrow, Seeds of Hope, a spiritual guide for those suffering from infertility and pregnancy loss.